Why We’re Pink

 Benjamin, like the rest of the women in this article, emphasized that there is no “right” decision about how to proceed since science cannot yet predict what the future holds.
 “If you knew that when you’re 78 you’re going to develop some kind of cancer, would you do anything prophylactically now?
 Science is just not there yet,” she said.
 However, today, SHARE and FORCE have many peers who have gone through the process and are there to help.
 “People don’t have to go through it alone,” she noted, recalling, “I had to do it alone.”

 Andrea Herzberg, Ovarian Cancer Helpline Coordinator at SHARE, also recommends that women with BRCA1 or 2 mutations reach out to women at SHARE and FORCE.
-Herzberg herself learned at age 39 in 2000, at the time when she had a four-year-old daughter, that she carried the BRCA2 gene mutation.
+Herzberg herself learned at age 43 in 2000, at the time when she had a nine-year-old daughter, that she carried the BRCA2 gene mutation.
 She had been diagnosed and treated for late-stage ovarian cancer prior to finding out.
 She decided that since her total hysterectomy and chemotherapy had already lowered her risk of breast cancer, unlike Benjamin, she would opt for surveillance through the screenings.

 “Women who discover that they have increased risk of breast or ovarian cancer, are going to come at the decision-making process from different perspectives, based on their own individual, personal situations.
 At SHARE we encourage everyone to make informed decisions,” Herzberg said.
 “By the time I was 40 I had had two major surgeries, a lot of chemotherapy.
 Unlike ovarian cancer, breast cancer has early screening.”
 She decided to follow through on surveillance screenings, and has done so for the last 17 years.
 “I decided I could live with the increased surveillance.
 I didn’t want to run after more surgery unless I needed it and this turned out to be a plan for me.”

 It is not uncommon for women at high risk to say they have reached a certain level of tolerance with surgical intervention, and therefore prefer breast surveillance through screenings.
-Deborah Polinsky LCSW, mental health therapist /volunteer at SHARE and FORCE, had a response similar to Herzberg’s.
+Deborah Polinsky LCSW, mental health therapist and volunteer at SHARE and FORCE, had a response similar to Herzberg’s.
 Polinsky did not know that she carried the BRCA1 mutation when she was diagnosed with late stage ovarian cancer in 2006 at age 52, but learned shortly thereafter.
 When the surgery and chemotherapy treatments for her ovarian cancer left her with chronic neuropathy, nerve damage that causes pain, in her hands and feet, she did not want to go through any further surgery.
 She chose to have surveillance through breast screenings rather than undergo a preventive mastectomy, a decision reached after consulting with genetic counselors who researched statistics for her.

 “Their data showed that as you get older the risk of breast cancer due to genetic mutation comes closer to the risk for women in the general population.
 If you find out when you’re 25 that you have this (a gene mutation) then you have all those years of being at risk, but I was already in my 50s,” Polinsky said.
 Based on the medical literature, which also showed that the screenings could identify early stage breast cancer and overall survival rates were similar to those of older women in the general population, Polinsky concluded that she was comfortable with surveillance through screenings.
 Eleven years later, she has not shown any sign of breast cancer.